It’s my first time, what do I need to wear?

 - Belts / Braces with metal clips.

-After the first few sessions you can choose to buy the uniform, or you can continue in your own clothes.
+After the first few sessions you may choose to buy the uniform, or you can continue in your own clothes.

 What is the uniform?